-Holders of CVR Energy common stock at the close of business on the Record Date, April 3, 2023, are entitled to receive the Notice and to vote their shares at the Annual Meeting and any adjournments or postponements thereof.
+Holders of CVR Energy common stock at the close of business on the Record Date, April 1, 2024, are entitled to receive the Notice and to vote their shares at the Annual Meeting and any adjournments or postponements thereof.
+Each share of CVR Energy common stock is entitled to one vote.
 A list of stockholders of record will be available for inspection during normal business hours for ten days preceding the Annual Meeting at our corporate headquarters located at 2277 Plaza Drive, Suite 500, Sugar Land, Texas 77479 and electronically during the Annual Meeting at www.proxyvote.com when you enter your control number.
 On the Record Date, there were 100,530,599 shares of CVR Energy common stock outstanding.
 CVR Energy common stock is our only class of voting stock issued and outstanding.